Lojasiewicz inequalities for maps of the 2-sphere: Bubble-tree estimates

 We are finally ready to prove our main bubble-tree estimate.

-\begin{thm} Let $0 < \beta < \frac12.$ Suppose that $u_i : S^2 \to N,$ with nonnegative holomorphic bisectional curvature, is a bubble-tree convergent almost-harmonic sequence, with bubble-tree data $\mathcal{B},$ for which the body map and all bubbles are either holomorphic or antiholomorphic.
-Write
+\begin{thm} Let $0 < \beta < \frac12.$ Suppose that $u_i : S^2 \to N,$ K\"ahler, is a bubble-tree convergent almost-harmonic sequence, with bubble-tree data $\mathcal{B},$ for which the body map and all bubbles are either holomorphic or antiholomorphic.\footnote{These assumptions can likely be removed if the exponents $M$ and $N$ are allowed to be arbitrary.} Write

 Given $0 < \eps \leq \eps_0,$ there exist $\kappa, \xi > 0,$ depending on $\eps,$ $\beta,$ and $\mathcal{B},$ as follows.